amithkoujalgi/sys-stats/README.md

 This creates a wheel distribution under `dist` directory.

 #### Areas of improvement

 - Auto-refreshing UI views
 - Web-socket enabled comms
+- Cache the data in memory to record resource utilisation for a given time period (for 30 mins, or more) - useful for plotting resource utilisation graphs.
 - Security measures/user authentication
 - Searching for processes by PID, process name or command
 - UI improvements - look and feel and slickness
 - Ability to start the server in background (-d mode)
 - Ability to pass an external JSON/YAML configuration file to configure bind address, logging path, etc.
 - Support for cluster setup (may be?)

 #### Get Involved

 Contributions are most welcome!
 Whether it's reporting a bug, proposing an enhancement, or helping with code - any sort of contribution is much appreciated.
 Please refer to the contribution guidelines to get started.

 ### License